 The Hungry Hungry Hotel.
-Wes Anderson, as usual, creates a whimsical and wonderful world.
+Wes Anderson — as usual, creates a whimsical and wonderful world.
 Or should I say worlds?
 Each story exists within another and so each world slips under another one.
 With this in mind, each world Anderson creates is distinct and deliberate.
-The world of the aged Mr. Moustafa and The Author is flat, unexciting and deteriorating.
+The world of the aged Mr. Moustafa and The Author is flat, unexciting, and deteriorating.
 Compared to the vibrancy of the world Mr. Moustafa describes his youth in, this world is somewhat less colorful and darker.
-The composition and movement in the frame too is an indication of the desolate and dire state of The Grand Budapest Hotel.
-Mr. Moustafa’s story of his youth, however, is rendered in brilliant colors, swift and unrealistic movements and wonderful symmetry.
+The composition and movement in the frame are an indication of the desolate and dire state of The Grand Budapest Hotel.
+Mr. Moustafa’s story of his youth, however, is rendered in brilliant colors, swift and unrealistic movements, and wonderful symmetry.
 All in a 4:3 aspect ratio.
 I love this because it communicates so much about the world and Mr. Moustafa without resorting to dialogue or inserts of exposition.
-The 4:3 aspect ratio not only creates some fantastic images but helps cement the story into the period of time it was set in.
-The symmetry, vibrancy, and the overall storybook feel tells us about Mr. Moustafa’s infatuation with the past.
+The 4:3 aspect ratio not only creates some fantastic images but helps cement the story into the period it was set in.
+The symmetry, vibrancy, and overall storybook feel tell us about Mr. Moustafa’s infatuation with the past.
 He remembers it as perfect and beautiful, and I have to agree with him.
 It is.

 Feeling buffet.
 The sheer selection of emotion the film offers is amazing.
 Whether it be side-splittingly hilarious or heart-wrenchingly sad, the film has so much to it.
 What’s more, it never feels out of place or poorly judged.
 The film seamlessly swings from elation to panic, from relief to sadness from this to that, you get my point.
 This versatility is only matched by the performances Ralph Fiennes and Tony Revolori give.
 Both are amazing in their roles and adapt to every shift in tone with ease and finesse.

 Boy With (Rotten) Apple.
-While the film is a decidedly a fun romp in a whimsical rendition of 1930’s Europe, there are dark undertones which pollute those happy lands.
-Whether it be mentions of war or of great illness, the film’s main story appears heavily doctored, so these darker elements are sidelined.
+While the film is a fun romp in a whimsical rendition of 1930’s Europe, there are dark undertones that pollute those happy lands.
+Whether it be mentions of war or great illness — the film’s main story appears heavily doctored, so these darker elements are sidelined.
 I should say this is not a complaint.
 This, if anything, is what makes me love the film so much.
 As the story is told through the memory of Mr. Moustafa, what he hides from the viewer and how he chooses to tell the story tells us so much about him and how experienced his past.
 It’s wonderful, complex and so well crafted.
-Themes of friendship, belonging, memory and love are effortlessly weaved into the tale.
+Themes of friendship, belonging, memory, and love are effortlessly weaved into the tale.